kolerov/synopsys-doc/toolchain/index.rst

 .. only:: html

-   Welcome to GNU Toolchain for ARC documentation!
+   Weelcome to GNU Toolchain for ARC documentation!
    ===============================================

 .. toctree::